influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepositoryRefStatus.md

 withKeyPrefix(keyPrefix)
 ```

-KeyPrefix is prefix used as part of the bucket key in which the controller will store artifacts.
+"KeyPrefix is prefix used as part of the bucket key in which the controller will store artifacts.
 DEPRECATED.
-Use KeyFormat instead
+Use KeyFormat instead"

 ### fn artifactRepository.s3.withRegion